PRodriguez19/Intro-to-shell/lessons/01_the_filesystem.md

 $ cd unix_lesson
 ```

-Did you notice a change in your command prompt?
+Notice the change in your command prompt.
 The "~" symbol from before should have been replaced by the string `unix_lesson`.
 This means that our `cd` command ran successfully and we are now *in* the new directory.
 Let's see what is in here by listing the contents:

 ```bash
 $ ls